chengzhag/chengzhang-academic/content/project/fmcw_positioning_radar/index.md

 ---
 title: FMCW Positioning Radar

+# Summary for listings and search engines
 summary: A FMCW Radar with 4 transmitting antennas and 12 receive antennas working within the 2.7 GHz - 3.7 GHz band that can locate a person in the same room with accuracy of 20 cm.

 tags:
 - Radar

+# Date published
 date: "2018-05-28T00:00:00Z"

+# Is this an unpublished draft?
+draft: false

+# Show this page in the Featured widget?
+featured: false

 # Optional external URL for project (replaces project detail page).
 external_link: ""

+# Featured image
+# Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image:
   caption: The whole system on a cart
   focal_point: Smart
+  preview_only: false

 # links:
 # - icon: twitter